Hammer thrower changes nation to US, makes final at worlds - WHIZ News

 “There were days where she was a little bit doubtful about it and I cheered her back up,” said Seaton, the director of cross country/track & field at Cincinnati.
 “Then there were days where I was kind of losing some faith over all these holdups and paperwork and everything and she would cheer me up.
 We just kind of kept each other sane and said, ‘Hey, worst-case scenario, we’re getting better.’”

-Official word she’d been approved to compete arrived early on June 22 — a day before she was supposed to compete at nationals in Eugene, Oregon.
+Official word she’d been approved to compete arrived early on June 22 — a day before she was supposed to compete in the nationals in Eugene.

 Echikunwoke boarded a flight from Ohio to Oregon and arrived that night.
 She showed up the next day eager to earn a spot on her new team.

-Her second throw of the competition went 73.76 meters (242 feet), which was good enough for third place and a spot at worlds for Team USA.
+Her second throw of the competition went 242 feet (73.76 meters), which was good enough for third place and a spot at worlds for Team USA.

-“She wanted to make sure that the world can see what she’s capable of,” Seaton said of Echikunwoke, who earned a spot in Sunday’s final.
+“She wanted to make sure that the world can see what she’s capable of,” Seaton said of Echikunwoke, who earned a spot in the final Sunday.
 “Because she got so close to the (Olympic) dream that every athlete has at some point.
 That got taken away from her, the opportunity to compete and measure yourself against the best in the world.”

-To celebrate a year-long, emotionally draining journey, she went the burger and fries route through a fast-food chain after nationals.
+To celebrate a year-long, emotionally draining journey, she went the burger and fries route after the nationals.
 The funny thing: It was actually the meal she wanted on her recruiting trip to Cincinnati years ago, with Seaton and her family pushing for pasta instead.

 “A full-circle moment,” Echikunwoke said of the burger experience, along with representing a new nation at a major meet.
 “I’m excited — excited to represent Team USA.”